poise/poise-service/README.md

 * `user` – Override the service user.
 * `never_restart` – Never try to restart the service.
 * `never_reload` – Never try to reload the service.
+* `script_path` – Override the path to the generated service script.

 ### `upstart`